hk-speedrunning/Silksong-Resources/setup.md

 ### DebugMod

 DebugMod is the premier practice tool for Silksong, based on HK's DebugMod.
-A simple usage guide can be found [here].
+A simple usage guide can be found [here](/tools_usage.md).

 - Download `DebugMod.zip` from the [Release Page](https://github.com/hk-speedrunning/Silksong.DebugMod).
 - Extract the `DebugMod.zip`'s contents to `Game Files`[^1]`/BepInEx/plugins`.